Have you heard great things about B12 shots?

-I strongly believe in the use of B12 shots because I've found them to be so helpful for many situations.
+I strongly believe in the use of B12 shots because I’ve found them to be so helpful in many situations.

-No they aren't a miracle supplement by themselves, but if used appropriately and as part of a comprehensive treatment plan they can be very powerful.
+No, they aren’t miracle supplements by themselves, but if used appropriately and as part of a comprehensive treatment plan they can be very powerful.

 If you have persistent, chronic fatigue, decreased hair loss, depression (or anxiety) or suffer from any of the other symptoms listed above you may benefit from B12 shots.

 Have you used B12 shots successfully in the past?

 Did they work for you? why or why not?

 Do you have thyroid problems, if so have you tried B12 shots?